medblocks/medblocks-blog/_posts/2021-01-29-setting-up-snomed-ct-search.md

 docker-compose run hermes java -jar target/hermes-full-v0.1.0.jar -d /db/snomed.db compact
 ```

+The indexed files are now in the `snomed.db` folder.
+Good news is, you can just send this folder to another system and the next command will still work.
+The reason I had to write all the above instructions is due to the SNOMED Licensing policy.
+Once you have your `snomed.db`, you can send it (compress before sending) to another server or even include it in a docker containr for setting up things in the cloud faster.

-Run `docker-compose up`.
+Start the server with `docker-compose up`.

-You should have a terminology server running at [http://localhost:8080](http://localhost:8080).
+You should now have a terminology server running at [http://localhost:8080](http://localhost:8080).

 Let's test the server by searching.
 You can change the `s` (search term), `constraint` ([ECL constraint](https://confluence.ihtsdotools.org/display/DOCECL)) and `maxHits` values.